madhav06/Coding-Interviews/README.md

 - Constructor is the only place where you should assign **this.state** directly.
 In Other React's Lifecycle methods, you should use **this.setState( )**.
 - If using constructor, you should call **super(props)** before any other statement.
 If you won't call **super(props)**, this.props will be undefined in the component, which can lead to bugs.

+#### reducers in react?

+A reducer is a function that determines changes to an application's state.
+We have tools like Redux, that help manage an application's state change in a single store.

+#### Purpose of ContextAPI in react?

+If a child component at nth level require a property from a parent component at any level, the information needs to be passed one level by level through props.
+In an application with lot of nested components, it is difficult.

+Context API helps to directly send an information from a parent component to a child component at any level.

+#### Explain React Hooks?

+Hooks are built-in functions that allow developers to use state and lifecycle methods within component in React.
+Each component's lifecycle has 3 phases which are mount, unmount and update.
+Alongside, components have states and props So, Hooks allow developers to use these methods while improving code reuse across component tree.

+#### 2 Rules that must be followed using Hooks?

+1. Hooks should be called only at the Top Level.
+Shouldn't be called inside loops, nested functions or conditions.

+2. Hooks can only be called from React Function Component.

+#### Primary benefits of Hooks?

+Through Hooks, you can code in React without using classes.
+With Hooks, we can re-use exisiting states in our code.
+Can also help in tightly couple logic in the code.

+#### what is Redux?

+It is a conventional shape container for JavaScript apps and based on Flux design pattern.small and has no dependancies.

+#### Where Redux is used?

+Redux is majorly used in a mixture with reacting.
+Has capability to get used to other view libraries too.
+Angular, Vue can get mutual with Redux easily.

+#### Redux Thunk, Explain?

+Known as middleware

+#### What is redux-saga?

+Documentation that aims to make elevation effects in redux app easier.

+#### Main features of redux form?

+-- Justification (sync / async) and compliance.
+-- Field values determination via redux store.
+-- Formatting, normalization and parsing of field standards.

+#### Why we use force update in React?

+We use force update to power a re-render if there is some form, React is not detecting that requires a revision to UI.

+---

+## Backend questionnaire on Python, Django etc

+---

-## What is ByteCode in Python?
+#### What is ByteCode in Python?

 Let's understand how python runs our programs.
 Python is usually called an interpreted language, however, it combines compiling and interpreting.
 When we execute a source code(that is a .py file), python first compiles it into a bytecode.
 The bytecode is a low-level platform-independent representation of your source code, however, it is not the binary machine code and cannot be run by the target machine directly.
 In fact, it is a set of instructions for a virtual machine which is called the Python Virtual Machine(PVM).
 After compilition, the bytecode is sent for execution to the PVM.
 The PVM is an interpreter that runs the bytecode and is part of the python system.
 The bytecode is platform-independent.
 Here, CPython compiles the source code into the bytecode and then this bytecode is executed by the CPython virtual machine.

-## What is difference between SETS and TUPLES?
+#### What is difference between SETS and TUPLES?

 TUPLES are a datatype that stores values.
 SETS are another standard dtatype that also store values, The major difference is SETS, unlike TUPLES cannot have multiple occurances of the same element and store unordered values.
 Moreover, TUPLES are immutable while SETS are mutable.

-## What are python datatype?
+#### What are python datatype?

 Numeric(Integer, Float, COmplex number) type datatypes, Boolean(True, False) type datatypes, Sequence(String, List, Tuple) type datatypes, Dictionary type datatypes.
 So, mainly 6 std. datatypes: Numeric, String, List, Tuples, Boolean and Dictionary.

-## Why choose Python?
+#### Why choose Python?

 Less Code, Less Time, Less Money: Python typically involves less code, it also takes less time to complete a job.
 Thankfully for clients this also means less money.
 It allows developers to work quickly.
 2.Utilized by World Leaders: World leading companies are increasingly choosing python.
 Of course, the vast majority of IT giants, including Google, Dropbox, Spotify are using it.
 Other industry giants as well choosing python as preferential language: NASA, Disney, Electronic Arts etc.
 Compatible: Python offers compatibility with various platforms and moreover, its free.
 Huge Libraries: There are a lot of libraries for Python.
 As a result, the developers can manage documentation, databases, web browsers, perform unit testing and so on.
 Additionally, Python can be used for many taks: web and desktop apps development, complex calculation systems, life support management systems, Internet of Things, games and more.

-Can we add items in tuples dynamically?
+#### Can we add items in tuples dynamically?

 Some tuples(that contain only immutable objects such as strings) are immutable and some other tuples(that contain one or more objects such as lists) are mutable.
 This is often debatable topic however tuples are immutable in general.
 You can't add elements to a tuple because of it's immutable property.
 There is no append() or extend() method for tuples.
 Similarly, You can't remove elements froma tuple because of it's immutable property. tuples have no remove() or pop() method.

-## Python supports compilition or NOT?
+#### Python supports compilition or NOT?

 Yes indeed compilation is a step in executing a souce code.
 Our source code is compiled into bytecode.
 CPython comiles our source code here.

-## What are Python arrays?
+#### What are Python arrays?

 Arrays in python are data structures that can hold multiple values of the same type.
 Often, they are misinterpreted as lists or Numpy Arrays.
 Technically, Arrays in Python are distinct from both these.
 An array is basically a data structures which can hold more than one value, an ordered series of the same type.
 Arrays are mutable so we can perform various manipulations as required.